marlbones/must-watch/README.md

 ## To Do

 - Publish to expo.
 - MoveFull component too big.
 Break it down.
+Move logic from Screen to component.
 - General styling update.
 - View your saved list offline.
 Logic that saves full screen data into state/watch list?
 - General code and file structure cleanup.